 Our role is to support participants to quickly get their funded plan up and running.
 With over 25 years of supporting people with intellectual disability to build lives within the community we have a vast array of experience to draw upon, and can offer helpful suggestions along the way.
-We work as a partner alongside people with disability and their families and we see ourselves as a trusted advisor.
-Our staff are professionals who are privileged to work with participants to find the right provider that meets individual needs as well as take care of any issues that hold up acting on a plan.
+We work as a trusted advisor in partnership with people with disability and their families.
+Our staff are professionals who are privileged to work with participants to find the right provider that meets their needs, removing unforeseen barriers along the way.

-The NDIS is all about placing the person at the centre of everything.
+The NDIS is all about the autonomy and choice of the participant, rather than the convenience of the sector or support organisations.
 This lines up with our organisational mission of providing people with every opportunity to do the things they want to do, with the people that matter to them, in accepting and inclusive communities.
-Working in partnership we seek to support people to become more empowered and while we work alongside you to help you achieve the goals in your plan, we will also support you to:
+We empower NDIS participants to:

 The role of the planner is to work with people to explore their needs, goals and aspirations and develop a plan that specifies how supports will be funded to enable the person to have a good life.
 The NDIS makes decisions on what people can access based on the legislated principles of reasonable and necessary.